HanziJiang/Christmas-Tree-AR-Unity/README.md

 An AR Unity app that allows the user to place a Christmas Tree in their scene and decorate it with gifts, ornaments and lights.

-This is a three-day project made by Clara Guo, Jason Tang and Hanzi Jiang
+This is a three-day project made by Clara Guo, Jason Tang and Hanzi Jiang.

 ### Features
 * UI